Pears are an excellent source of fibre and a good source of vitamin C for only 100 calories per serving. They are sodium, fat and cholesterol free.

 ontario pear news

-Ontario Peaches are now available in stores and at local farmers' markets!
-Get them now before they are gone, and don't forget to make peaches [read more]
+Ontario Bartlett Pears are now available in grocery stores and at local Farmers' Markets!
+Get them while they last and check out our recipe page [read more]